bbauska/TUMx-DWAPNx/README.md

 </p>

-We can do that either by opening up a terminal window here or for the NPM tab here and click on start or from the terminal, just run NPM start, and what we\'ll see is that it will tell us we are going into node index dot js, because that\'s what we have specified in the package dot JSON to be the start of our application.
+We can do that either by opening up a terminal window here or for the NPM tab here and click on start or from the terminal, just run NPM start, and what we&apos;ll see is that it will tell us we are going into node index dot js, because that&apos;s what we have specified in the package dot JSON to be the start of our application.

 Then, it will log to console that Mongoose has connected, which is the event